SWAPA Scholarship Scheme

 Students with a Passion for Astronomy

-The Royal Astronomical Society of New Zealand (RASNZ) provides scholarships to 10-15 secondary school students who are NZ citizens or permanent residents and have a passion for astronomy, allowing them to attend the annual RASNZ conference.
-The conference will be held in Auckland from June 2nd to 4th, 2023, and the scholarship includes free conference registration, travel (if required), backpacker accommodation, and a banquet ticket, with chaperones provided for successful applicants.
-Students in years 13, 12, or 11 can apply, and non-Auckland residents may receive travel and accommodation if required.
+The Royal Astronomical Society of New Zealand (RASNZ) provides scholarships for up to ten secondary school students who are NZ citizens or permanent residents and have a passion for astronomy, allowing them to attend the annual RASNZ conference.
+The conference will be held in Blenheim from May 15th to 17th, 2026, and the scholarship includes free conference registration, travel (if required), backpacker accommodation, and a conference dinner ticket, with chaperones provided for successful applicants.
+Students in years 13, 12, or 11 can apply, and non-Blenheim residents may receive travel and accommodation if required.

 About SWAPA

-Over five RASNZ conferences (2015-2019), 50 exceptional young students received SWAPA scholarships and participated in the events held in Tekapo, Napier, Dunedin, Christchurch, and New Plymouth.
+Over eleven RASNZ conferences (2015-2025), exceptional young students received SWAPA scholarships and participated in the events held in Tekapo, Napier, Dunedin, Christchurch, New Plymouth, Wellington, Whangarei, Auckland, Nelson and Whakatane.
 Many of them have gone on to excel in astronomy and astrophysics at university.
-Due to the pandemic, the 2020 conference was canceled, so in 2021, a double cohort of SWAPA students was selected to attend the Wellington conference.
+Due to the pandemic, the 2020 conference was cancelled, so in 2021, a double cohort of SWAPA students was selected to attend the Wellington conference.
 The group comprised nine students selected in 2020 and ten selected in 2021, supported by Michael Snowden's donation.
-Additionally, the Wellington Astronomical Society sponsored five more SWAPA students from the local area, bringing the total number of attendees to 24.